bryantbeckford/EtherealBeats-Project-3/README.md

 ## Overview

 Ethereal Beats is not just another music platform; it's a legitimate paradigm shift poised to revolutionize the music industry with its decentralized music metaverse.
 By leveraging blockchain, virtual reality (VR), and NFTs, Ethereal Beats addresses key challenges faced by artists and fans around the world, introducing a new era of creativity and transparency.

+We presented our findings on November 29, 2023 to the `Columbia Engineering FinTech Bootcamp 2023-06` cohort remotely via Zoom.

 ## Features